trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin7.png
    :scale: 100%

-:numref:`Figure %s: System Monitor Display <luminadesktopplugin7>`
+   System Monitor Display

-The "Summary" tab of the System Monitor plugin.
+The :guilabel:`Summary` tab of the System Monitor plugin, seen in :numref:`Figure %s <luminadesktopplugin7>`.
 CPU Temperature (in Celsius), CPU Usage, and Memory Usage are displayed.
 Currently, there are no other options to display in the system monitor aside from these statistics and the read/write speed monitor, shown next.